w5xd/PacketRainGauge/README.md

 This design is for a device that telemeters a packet when a magnet approaches, and again when it retreats from a hall effect sensor model Si7210.
-It consists of a Printed Circuit Board (PCB) design, an Arduino sketch, and two variations on a 3D printable PCB enclosure.
-One enclosure is designed to retrofit inside a discarded rain gauge funnel from an Oregon Scientific RGR126N Wireless Rain Gauge.
-If you don't have an RGR126N to retrofit, there is included a full 3D printable outdoor unit, which I designed as a remix of this
+It consists of a Printed Circuit Board (PCB) design, an Arduino sketch, and two variations on a funnel that catches rain.
+One variant is a retrofit to install discarded rain gauge funnel from an Oregon Scientific RGR126N Wireless Rain Gauge.
+If you don't have an RGR126N to retrofit, there is included  a 3D printable outdoor untit, which I designed as a remix of this
 <a href='https://www.thingiverse.com/thing:4725413'>thingiverse rain gauge</a>.

-This unit telemeters to
+This unit can telemeter to
 <a href='https://github.com/w5xd/PacketGateway'>an open-source packet gateway</a>.
 Separately, or
 concurrently, this <a href='https://github.com/w5xd/WWVBclock'>WWVB clock</a> can monitor the packet transmissions from this rain gauge.
+Or you derive your own design from the sources here.

 <h3>3D Print the Outdoor Assembly</h3>
 The CAD directory in this repo has 3D models for the parts needed to all the outdoor parts.
 STL files are downloadable from the <a href='https://www.thingiverse.com/thing:7052595'>thingiverse 7052595 posting of this remix</a>.
 All the STLs can be regenerated (or modified to your liking) using a combination of OpenSCAD and FreeCAD.
+Each is open sourced and free.
 The list of parts to print, starting with those designed with OpenSCAD is:
 <ul>
 <li><code>Pluviometer-base</code> (which requires the support enforcer <code>Pluviometer-base-supports</code>)</li>